Petre Moldoveanu

-Petre Moldoveanu (24 June 1925 – 2005) was a Romanian footballer and manager.
-On 21 November 1948 he played in the first ever CSCA București – Dinamo București derby.
+Petre Moldoveanu (24 June 1925 – 30 November 2005) was a Romanian footballer and manager.
+On 21 November 1948, he played in the first ever CSCA București – Dinamo București derby.
 He scored the first goal in the 2–1 victory against CSU Cluj in the 1949 Cupa României final, which helped CCA București win the first Cupa României in the club's history.

 International career

-Petre Moldoveanu played five friendly games at international level for Romania, making his debut in a 4–1 away victory against Albania.
+Moldoveanu played five friendly games at international level for Romania, making his debut in a 4–1 away victory against Albania.